cindehaa/Music4mood/README.md

 ## Features
 * Identifies user's mood along the five dimensions of happy, sad, anger, fear, and surprise
 * Tailored song recommendations based on the user's mood
-* Customize the number of song recommendations displayed
+* Customize the number of song recommendations displayed, with up to 21 maximum song recommendations
-*
+* Visually appealing UI with:
+  *  Animated text upon loading the website
+  *  Buttons and textbox that change state upon hover and click
+  *  Adjustment of website elements based on screen size

 ## How To Use
 To clone and run this application, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/), and an IDE.